-A chemical compound called poacic acid could eventually be used as a fungicide in both sustainable and conventional farming.

-Poacic acid may have the potential to replace copper sulfate, which is used as a fungicide in organic agriculture but accumulates to toxic levels in soil, according to Jeff Piotrowski, WEI/GLBRC scientist.
+A chemical compound called poacic acid discovered by UW-Madison researchers could eventually be used as a fungicide in both sustainable and conventional farming.
+Poacic acid may have the potential to replace copper sulfate, which is used as a fungicide in organic agriculture but accumulates to toxic levels in soil.
 In addition, it could also be used in combination with synthetic fungicides, to lower dosage or reduce the chances of developing resistance.